 The Ohio Learning Network (OLN), which assists colleges and universities in their capacity and effectiveness to use technology in instruction and research by supporting leading-edge activities, has adapted Miami's FLC model to accelerate Ohio institutions' work.
 A $1.3 million grant in 2002-03 established 31 FLCs at 23 institutions to provide professional development of faculty in connecting technology and learning.
 As of 2007, the OLN Learning Communities Initiative had facilitated practice-based professional development opportunities for approximately 550 participants at 24 Ohio institutions, as well as countless others at these institutions who have provided essential support to learning community efforts.
 In 2007-08 alone, 18,489 students were taught by members of OLN funded learning communities (15,337 in classrooms and 3,152 at a distance).
 Faculty within these learning communities report improvements in student engagement, grades, use of critical thinking skills, use of learning technologies, technology proficiency, and teamwork skills.

-For 2006-2009, OLN has selected Miami to be a regional center for the OLN Learning Community Initiative.
+In 2006-2009, OLN selected Miami to be a regional center for the OLN Learning Community Initiative.

 This project has been supported in part by grants from the US Department of Education Fund for the Improvement of Post-Secondary Education (FIPSE) and the Ohio Board of Regents.